 With the time invested in doing all of these tasks, I believe children value the produce more that is coming from the garden and will generally eat it.
 It also helps that the produce tastes better that store-bought.
 It is often sweeter and that’s a plus for getting children to eat their veggies and fruit.

 This benefit is mainly mindset-related – there is a great sense of accomplishment and reward for all the hard work of growing produce yourself.

 If you are a beginner gardener and have just picked the first ripe tomato or the first juicy strawberry, you will likely be quite ecstatic.
 I know I was the first time although I don’t remember now what I grew for the first time on my own.

 Yes, sometimes there will be setbacks as not everything grows as well as the seed package or the seed catalogue shows.
 But if you grew it yourself it is hard to not have some sense of accomplishment even if you only harvest one tomato from the plant you nurtured all spring and summer.

-As a good example I managed to grow three watermelons this year even though they were probably the world’s tiniest ones.
-Last year I only managed to grow one.
-So that is an accomplishment and hopefully next year I know enough to improve both the size and quantity of watermelons I manage to grow.
+As a good example I managed to grow three watermelons one year even though they were probably the world’s tiniest ones.
+The previous year I only managed to grow one.
+So that is an accomplishment and hopefully over the next several years I will be able to improve both the size and quantity of watermelons I manage to grow.

-Another mental benefit is that gardening involves lots of learning and problem solving.
+Another non-physical benefit is that growing food involves lots of learning and problem solving.
 Not only will you learn from your successes but also your failures.

 You learn what grows well in your climate, what needs extra care, what attracts wild animals and how you can protect your crops from them, how to prevent and deal with diseases and pests and so much more.